Pisinha26/VSDSquadron-Mini-Research-Internship/README.md

      the value of the register "rs2" will be stored in the memory at the address location [rs1 + offset].

 * c = a ^ b
-     "a" & "b" are the operands and "c" is the result and all three are stored in the memory location 0x8, 0xc, 0x14 respectively. assume x12 will have a value of "a", x13 will have a value of "b", x30 = x12 ^ x13 is the result. so we will use the "load" instruction to read the memory and "store" instruction to write the result back into memory. x12 = load(0x8)            //value of "a" stored in 0x8 will be loaded into x12 address. x13 = load(0xc)            //value of "b" stored in 0xc will be loaded into x13 address. x30 = x12 ^ x13            //xor operstion Store(0x14) x30            //value of result "c" will be stored into x30 address.
+     "a" & "b" are the operands and "c" is the result and all three are stored in the memory location 0x8, 0xc, and 0x14 respectively. assume x12 will have a value of "a", x13 will have a value of "b", x30 = x12 ^ x13 is the result. so we will use the "load" instruction to read the memory and the "store" instruction to write the result back into memory. x12 = load(0x8)            //value of "a" stored in 0x8 will be loaded into x12 address. x13 = load(0xc)            //value of "b" stored in 0xc will be loaded into x13 address. x30 = x12 ^ x13            //xor operation Store(0x14) x30            //value of result "c" will be stored into x30 address.

       The RISC-V Assembly Program would look something like this: